Get

 Conclusion

 Dogs like getting into anything and everything.
 Even when we do everything we can to prevent them from chewing on our personal belongings, they still find a way to get into the trash or, in this case, the laundry hamper.
-It’s frustrating, but keeping your dog busy with toys and snacks that won’t result in a trip to the vet is the right way to go.
+It’s frustrating, but keeping your dog busy with toys and enrichment items that won’t result in a trip to the vet is the right way to go.

 We know it’s easy to throw the clothes on the floor and leave them there, but now it’s time for new habits to keep your dog safe.
 So, grab that laundry hamper, lock it up, and do everything you can to discourage your pup from stealing your undergarments.